-Ambush marketing is a strategy that involves a brand trying to associate its products or services with a big event that already has official companies-sponsors.
-In most cases, it happens during sports events and aims at raising the brand awareness of a particular company that has no sponsorship rights.
+Ambush marketing is a strategy that involves a brand team trying to associate their products or services with a big event that already has official companies-sponsors.
+In most cases, it happens during sports events and aims to raise brand awareness of a particular company with no sponsorship rights.

 Why do businesses use ambush?

-The majority of ambush campaigns have one aim — to associate their company with the fame of a certain event without signing a sponsorship contract.
-Ambush marketing presents a rather unusual approach to creating a marketing campaign and, at the same time, includes full freedom and flexibility.
+The majority of ambush campaigns have one aim, which is to associate their company with the fame of a certain event without signing a sponsorship contract.
+Ambush marketing presents a rather unusual approach to creating a marketing campaign and, at the same time, includes full creative freedom and flexibility.

-To respond to the marketing campaigns created by official sponsors of an event, brands use various visual forms and wordplay.
+Brands use various visual forms and wordplay to respond to marketing campaigns created by official sponsors of an event.
 Since such campaigns are extremely entertaining, they are more likely to attract the masses and are easy to remember.

-With this strategy, companies often employ methods that go beyond the scope of a brand’s established guidelines.
-You can use ambush marketing in different ways from PPC ads in search results to huge billboards on the most crowded city’s streets.
+With this strategy, companies often employ methods that go beyond the scope of a brand's established guidelines.
+You can use ambush marketing in different ways, starting from PPC ads in search results to giant billboards on the most crowded city's streets.

 Now that you know some of the benefits your brand can reap after implementing ambush marketing, it's time to find out whether it's lawful to use.